In August 2014, California State Governor Jerry Brown signed a law that will restrict the use of student's educational data.

 The user itself is identifiable only via name and email address.
 This information is needed to enable personal access for the user.
 This information in the company’s system can be asked to be shown, edited, and deleted.

-The little amount of information collected from the users is secured in a safe way, behind firewall and antivirus software.
+The small amount of information collected from the users is secured in a safe way, behind firewall and antivirus software.